All Episodes

 Because it happens with everything.

-It happened with coffee, it happened with oat bran.
+It happened with oat bran.

-All these things are gonna kill us.
+All these things are going to kill us.

 Jack, hang on here, buddy.

-Healthy fast foods, not easier on the heart.
+Healthy, fast foods, not easier on the heart.

-So-called healthy fast food alternatives to the classic burger fries and soft drink appear to have similar effects on the cardiovascular system.
+So-called healthy, fast food alternatives to the classic burger fries and soft drink appear to have similar effects on the cardiovascular system.

 Like carrots.

-Broccoli, that I mean, that stuff is deadly.
+Broccoli, I mean, that stuff is deadly.

 Tofu.